cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 stage could account for the signal's phase evolution, but neglect Doppler and relativistic solar/binary system effects while still low-pass filtering and heavily downsampling the data.
 The second stage would then apply the solar/binary system effects at the lower sample rate.
-In the past, with ``lalapps_heterodyne_pulsar``, this two stage approach provided speed advantages, although with CWInPy that advantage is negligible.
+In the past, with ``lalpulsar_heterodyne``, this two stage approach provided speed advantages, although with CWInPy that advantage is negligible.
 However, the two stage approach can be useful if you want to analyse data with a preliminary source ephemeris, and then re-heterodyne the same data with an updated source ephemeris.
 In most cases it is recommended to heterodyne in a single stage, which